Kilnhurst Weir Improvements

 Making the paths safe and mud free would be the first thing how can you get a wheelchair down a muddy path in the first place,bicycles get stuck in mud ,walkers have to walk round or get wet.sought out the paths first starting at Walsden to Hebden bridge.Then when it’s passable for all then replace bridges makes sense.spending and fixing the correct order

-Josie asked about 1 year ago
+Josie asked over 1 year ago

 We agree it would be fantastic to have the entire towpath surfaced for all users between Walsden and Hebden Bridge.
 For Calderdale, we would consider Walsden Gate as the Calderdale Boundary and work with Lancashire County Council to establish connectivity in the future.
 That said there is only a limited amount of money to upgrade and improve facilities for sustainable travel.
 The recent City Connect Project did upgrade the canal towpath between Hollas Lane, Copley and Todmorden Town Centre.
 The stretch of Warland Gate to Todmorden was also in the original City Connect bid but lost from the scheme as it West Yorkshire funded scheme and all five West Yorkshire districts had to concede some walking and cycling proposals would not be included if we were to successfully meet the budget available.